Ceylinco Insurance

-Ceylinco Insurance PLC is the largest private sector insurance company in Sri Lanka.
+Ceylinco Holdings PLC is the largest private sector insurance company in Sri Lanka.
 The company is also engaged in the education and renewable energy sectors.
 The company offers both life insurance and all classes of general insurance.
 The company was incorporated in 1987 when the government ended its state monopoly over the insurance sector and the company was listed on the Colombo Stock Exchange the following year.
 Ceylinco Insurance is an LMD 100 company, an annual list of public companies in Sri Lanka by revenue and ranked 23rd in the 2020/21 edition.

 History

 The company traces its origin to the founding of Ceylon Insurance Company by Hugh C. Weeresekere in 1939.
 Due to an illness, Weeresekere left the company to Justin Kotelawala, who managed the company for 25 years.
 The insurance industry in Sri Lanka was a state monopoly from its nationalisation in the 1960s to 1988.
 Prior to the independence of Sri Lanka, the industry was dominated by the private sector and the industry was led by Ceylon Insurance Company.
 In 1987, Ceylon Insurance Company was renamed Ceylinco Ltd. and incorporated as a limited liability company.
 In 2008, Golden Key Credit Card Co., a subsidiary of Ceylico Insurance's parent Ceylinco Consolidated, crashed.
 The board of directors of Ceylinco Consolidated, including Chairman Lalith Kotelawala, was indicted for 91 charges.

 Pictet & Cie, a Swiss private bank acquired 10.68% of the company's shares in 2009.
 In 2014, Ceylinco Insurance emerged as the second-largest insurer by assets in the country.
 Ceylinco controlled 22.6% of total insurance assets behind Sri Lanka Insurance Corporation's 40%.
 Global Rubber Industries (Pvt) Ltd, the largest shareholder of the company sought legal action against the board of directors of the company alleging irregular deals and payments.
 Global Rubber Industries (Pvt) Ltd alleged that the directors had compensated themselves more than three other private insurance companies combined while paying less in dividends.
 The Commercial High Court rejected all 15 interim orders sought by Global Rubber Industries.
 The company was included in S&P Sri Lanka 20 Index in June 2018.
 To mark the occasion, Managing Director cum CEO Ajith Gunawardena rang the opening bell of the Colombo Stock Exchange on 26 June 2018.